zhaoshuoxp/Plots/README.md

 ./lineplot.R jun.matrix tcf21.matrix h3k27ac.matrix hnf1a.matrix
 ```

-The script calculate the average FPM for ecah column and then layer all the lines:
+The script calculates the average FPM for each column and then layer all the lines:

 ![line](https://raw.githubusercontent.com/zhaoshuoxp/Rplots-NGS/master/assets/line.png)